phillipadsmith/2014.phillipadsmith.com/_drafts/2015-04-08-keybase-io-pgp-from-start-to-finish.md

 Last year, the founders of the well-known online dating site OKCupid put their weight behind the reamaining problems with adoption of Pretty Good Privacy (PGP) and launched an alpha version of a service called [Keybase](https://keybase.io/).
 Keybase aims to address some of the challenges of getting started and building a "[Web of Trust](https://en.wikipedia.org/wiki/Web_of_trust)" using contemporary "social proofs" like our online social indentities.

 Opinions are mixed about Keybase.
-Some experts like [Tim Bray](https://www.tbray.org/) -- a security buff and software developer at Amazon -- [give it a thumbs up] (https://www.tbray.org/ongoing/When/201x/2014/03/19/Keybase).
-Others, like this developer of the popular security tools [TextSecure and Redphone](https://whispersystems.org/), [are ready to give up on PGP entirely](http://www.thoughtcrime.org/blog/gpg-and-me/).
+Some experts like [Tim Bray](https://www.tbray.org/) -- a security buff and software developer at Amazon -- [give it a thumbs up](https://www.tbray.org/ongoing/When/201x/2014/03/19/Keybase).
+Others, like one of the developers of the popular security tools [TextSecure and Redphone](https://whispersystems.org/), [are ready to give up on PGP entirely](http://www.thoughtcrime.org/blog/gpg-and-me/).

 I'm personally of the opinion that some security is better than none, and that -- as the tools will always be evolving -- putting a stake in the ground is an important step toward a committment to learning.